seng438-winter-2024/seng438-a2-FayzanT/seng438-a2-Group17.md

-# 4 How the team work/effort was divided and managed
+# 4 How the team work/effort was divided and managed:

 Team Work was divided into two Groups.
 And we adopted the pair programming approach where within each group one was writing code and the other was the observer but we switched roles and cross checked each other's work.
 Rohan Kapila and Shayyan Asim tested the Range.java class whereas Qazi Ali and Fayzan Toor tested the DataUtilities.java class but both groups then tested each other’s assigned class and cross checked.

-# 5 Difficulties encountered, challenges overcome, and lessons learned
+# 5 Difficulties encountered, challenges overcome, and lessons learned:

 During our test making process for the DataUtilities class, we encountered some difficulty when implementing methods that needed Mocking to replicate their dependent classes.
 This was encountered when we specifically went to test the CumulativePercentages method that required KeyedValues as input to function.
 We tried to use the example Mock given in the github repo, but our test would not even run.
 By using the JUnit logs, we discovered the issue was based on the methods we were mocking being called once, when they were expected to be used multiple times.
 We had to use online resources and ChatGPT to figure out the implementation of calling methods multiple times.
 From this experience, we learned how to call on methods repeatedly while mocking.

-# 6 Comments/feedback on the lab itself
+# 6 Comments/feedback on the lab itself:

 This assignment was a fun way to get hands-on experience with Junit testing and understanding the importance of testing in software engineering.
 It taught us how we should design test cases by coding and then running them.
 The lab was designed nicely and it was easy to run through every step however for windows user in our group we were not able to render the index.html file, in future we hope that all files given to us by lab instructions are capable on running on any type of OS.